iisafriyanti/ASTE-RL-ID/README.md

 ## Acknowledgements
-Our code is adapted from the code from the paper "A Hierarchical Framework for Relation Extraction with Reinforcement Learning" at https://github.com/truthless11/HRL-RE.
+Our code is adapted from the code from the paper "Aspect sentiment triplet extraction using reinforcement learning" at [https://github.com/truthless11/HRL-RE](https://github.com/declare-lab/ASTE-RL).
 We would like to thank the authors for their well-organised and efficient code.

-## Citation
-Samson Yu Bai Jian, Tapas Nayak, Navonil Majumder, Soujanya Poria.
-2021.
-[Aspect Sentiment Triplet Extraction Using Reinforcement Learning](https://arxiv.org/pdf/2108.06107.pdf).
-In CIKM ’21: Proceedings of the 30th ACM International Conference on Information & Knowledge Management, November 01–05, 2021, Gold Coast, Queensland, Australia.
-ACM, New York, NY, USA, 5 pages.